Mortgage Terms Glossary

 A property where the owner does not occupy any of the dwelling units in the property.

 A mortgage that can be prepaid in part or in full at any time, without notice or prepayment charge.
+It can be converted to a fixed rate mortgage at any time for the remainder of the term remaining, at the current market rates.

 A property where the owner occupies one of the dwelling units in the property.